sjtu-icat/starter-research-group/content/zh/authors/binjie-yan/_index.md

 ---
 # Display name
-title: 王峰
+title: 闫彬洁

 # Username (this should match the folder name)
 authors:
-- feng-wang
+- binjie-yan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2019级硕士生
+role: 2021级博士生

+weight: 25

 # Organizations/Affiliations
 organizations: